NSR-Physiome/MPC/readme.txt

 Directories:
  ../examples/ --> Contains short examples and example from submitted paper to get you started.

- ../lib/ --> java jar file containing all of the MPC java classes (used to run the examples).
+ ../lib/ --> java jar file (requires Java 1.7 or higher runtime to execute) containing all of the MPC java classes (used to run the examples).

  ../src/ --> java src files for MPC program.